Skip to content

 description: MESH_5-6

-⇒ We need to create the last TAP interface and add it to bridge19: It will be used on C5 as “Internal” interface.
+Create the last TAP interface and add it to bridge19: it will be used on C5 as the "Internal" interface.

-Once done we start 2 dynamips instance (version 0.2.16 minimum for a working tap interface) emulating Cisco 3725 routers.
-Start dynamips on different tmux console.
+Once done, start two dynamips instances (version 0.2.16 minimum for a working tap interface) emulating Cisco 3725 routers.
+Start each dynamips in a different tmux console.

 set C3_INT=`ifconfig tap create`